Cash position

 What is Cash Position?

-Cash position refers to the total amount of cash and cash equivalents held by a company at a given point in time.
 This measure serves as a critical index of the company's immediate liquidity and indicates its ability to meet financial obligations such as debt payments and operating expenses.

-A strong cash position provides the Company with financial flexibility and reduces its reliance on external sources of financing.
+A strong cash position provides the company with financial flexibility and reduces its reliance on external sources of financing.
 Conversely, an inadequate cash position can create financial challenges that limit the company's ability to grow and potentially lead to financial distress.

 In essence, the cash position is a critical factor in assessing a company's short-term financial health and its willingness to meet ongoing financial obligations.